Prices of New Homes Climb in San Antonio, Sales Drop - July 2014

-As a percentage of overall housing closings, new home closings made up 18.6% of overall housing closings.
-New home closings were 18.3% of overall closings last year.
-After rising year-over-year in November, closings of new and existing homes slipped year-over-year in December.
+As a percentage of overall housing closings, new home closings represented 16.4% of overall housing closings.
+They represented 16.2% of closings a year earlier.
+After remaining steady in March from a year earlier, closings of new and existing homes dropped year-over-year in April.

 Pricing and Mortgage Trends